katerinaelsasser/NailDeck/README.md

 Before creating the website, I looked at other companies that sell the same products.
 Including Barry M, Boots, ASOS, Next and Etsy.
 I looked at what they featured on the website and I looked at what they all had in common as well as what worked well.
 The research I do on this, will effect what I feature on the website pages.

 ## User stories

-Site user
+### Site user
+As a visitor on the Nail Deck website, I want/expect:
-* Able to view all products
+* To view all products that is available to purchase.
-* Able to purchase the products
+* To be able to put products I want to buy in a cart.
+* To be able to check out producst I want to buy.
+* To be able put in address/payment details with ease.
-* Create a login
+* To create a login easily.
-* Able to log in
+* To be able to log in successfuly.
-* able to reset password
+* To reset password if I forget it.
-* Have a profile
+* To have a profile for my account.
+* The website must be clear to use.
+* The infomation of the company on the website that I can view.
+* To find infomation of how to contact the business if needed.

 Site Owner
 * Sell products to customers